 Ayers saw action in all four years on the Irish roster appearing in 117 games and making 51 starts.
 He served as team captain in 2008-09 alongside teammates Zach Hillesland, Kyle McAlarney and Luke Zeller.
-A sweet shooting swing guard/forward, Ayers is fourth on the all-time list for career three-point shooting (.424) and 11th in three-point field goals made (170).
+A sweet shooting swing guard/forward, Ayers is fourth on the all-time list for career three-point shooting percentage (.424) and is 11th in three-point field goals made (170).

 While his shooting stroke might be remembered most by Irish fans, Ayers also was a dogged defender who earned the team’s Defensive Player of the Year Award in 2009.
 He blocked 47 shots during his Irish career (including 25 his senior season), a total that would rank just outside the top 20 on the all-time Notre Dame list.

 For his career at Notre Dame, Ayers averaged 6.5 ppg, 2.4 rpg with 106 assists and 72 steals.
-He was also a stand out in the classroom, earned a spot on the BIG EAST Academic All-Star Team during his sophomore, junior and senior seasons.
+He was also a stand out in the classroom, earning a spot on the BIG EAST Academic All-Star Team during his sophomore, junior and senior seasons.

 Most recently, Ayers was an assistant coach at Bucknell for the 2014-15 and 2015-16 seasons.
 Ayers helped the Bison earn the Patriot League regular-season title both seasons and earn a two trips to the National Invitational Tournament.
 He worked with first-team all-Patriot League player Chris Hass, aided Nana Foulland into earning all-rookie honors in 2015 and second team all-league honors in 2016 and guided Stephen Brown to third-team all-league honors and a spot on the 2016 all-league defensive team.